 I.2 MGC-locally vs MGC-remotely generated DPI policy rules

 DPI policy rules signalled to the MG by the MGC via H.248 could be either completely produced by the MGC itself, or prepared and provided by other network elements.
-Below Figure I.1 illustrates these two options of MGC-locally and MGC-remotely generated DPI policy rules. .
+Below Figure I.1 illustrates these two options of MGC-locally and MGC-remotely generated DPI policy rules.
 The applied model in a specific network environment may impact the question on the used policy rule format or which signalling option (“container” versus “pointer”) at the H.248 interface.

-Figure I.1 – Possible Roles of a Policy Control Server (with embedded MGC entity) - MGC-locally (A) vs MGC-remotely (B) generated DPI policy rules (Example with SIP as application control protocol at MGC level)
+Figure I.1 – Possible Roles of a Policy Control Server (with embedded MGC entity) - MGC-locally (A) vs MGC-remotely (B) generated DPI policy rules (Example with SIP as an application control protocol at MGC level)

 There might be a mix of both (A and B) in real networks, and even the additional policy rule enforcement in MGs via management plane actions (see also Figure II.2).